mach0/liveStats/README.md

 The LiveStats automatically update when the selection changes (if "Selection only" is checked), when the active layer changes (if layer is set to "[active]"), when modified (by clicking on it), or when the project is opened.

+You can show/hide a LiveStats as you would do for any ToolBar (eg. by right-clicking in an empty space of the interface).
+You can toggle all LiveStat's visibiliy via the plugin menu (show/hide all LiveStats).

 ### Configuration ###

 - **Name** : Enter the display name of the statistic.
 You can check the box on the right to have an automatic name.